 You’ll also need to be familiar with the Social Security Statement, ask to see your client’s, and know how various entries could affect their future benefits.

-Once you’ve gathered all the necessary data, show them multiple scenarios and the possible impact to determine which would maximize their Social Security benefits.
+Once you’ve gathered all the necessary data, show them multiple scenarios and the possible impact to determine which would potentially help increase their Social Security benefits.
 There are many industry tools that can help you illustrate these hypotheticals for your clients.

 As a financial professional, you are in an ideal situation to help clients navigate this decision.
 They can’t turn to the Social Security Administration for advice because they aren’t allowed to give it.
 Plus, the SSA only looks for the highest monthly benefit on the day a client files.